 The Eastern District of Missouri also participates in the Midwest High Intensity Drug Trafficking Area (HIDTA), and the OCDETF Coordinator is an ex-officio member of the Executive Board.
 The MIDWEST HIDTA is a congressionally funded strategy that partners state, local and federal law enforcement agencies in six states - Iowa, Kansas, Missouri, Nebraska, North Dakota and South Dakota - to investigate and prosecute drug trafficking with special emphasis on methamphetamine.

-The Organized Crime Drug Enforcement Task Force is headed by Assistant United States Attorney Sam C. Bertolet.
+The Organized Crime Drug Enforcement Task Force is headed by Assistant United States Attorney James C. Delworth.

 Return to Top